 Iowa assesses transfer taxes at $0.80 per $500, with the first $500 exempt.

-As an example, the median home value in Iowa is $154,727, although that can vary widely depending on the specific city or town you’re looking at.
-However, at that price, the transfer taxes would be $246.76.
+As an example, the median home value in Iowa is $154,727, although that can vary widely depending on the specific city or town you're looking at.
+At that price, the transfer taxes would be $246.76.